Zhou Qunfei: Accomplishments

 During Lens' 2015 IPO offering, Zhou's (who holds 87.9% of the shares, a $7.2 billion stake as of July 2015) net worth rose 452%, dethroning Chen Lihua as China's richest woman.
 She also holds the position of the world's richest self made woman, and is one of the richest women in the technology sector.

 Additionally, Zhou is on Forbes lists as #61 in 2016 Power Women, #205 in 2016 Billionaires (#9 out of Hong Kong billionaires), #18 in 2015 China Rich List, and #30 in 2015 Richest in Tech.
 Fortune ranked her #18 on their 2016 Most Powerful Women of Asia-Pacific list, and she is a newcomer to the list.
 Bloomberg has ranked her as #211 out of the world's billionaires.

 Personal life

 Zhou Qunfei married her former factory boss, had a daughter, and divorced.
 In 2008, she married Zheng Junlong, a factory colleague who as of 2015 served on the Lens Tech board.
 They have a seven-year-old son who lives at their Hong Kong family home.

 Zhou has stated that although she considers work to be her hobby, she also enjoys mountain climbing and ping pong.

 Zhou Qunfei's rags-to-riches story has been hailed as an inspiration to the millions of migrant workers in China.
 In an interview with Gansu Television, she said the secret of her success was the desire to learn.

+State banquet, 2026

+In May 2026, Zhou attended the state banquet held by Chinese leader Xi Jinping for United States President Donald Trump during Trump's visit to China.
+She was seated between Apple chief executive Tim Cook and Tesla founder Elon Musk, both customers of Lens Technology.